Sheppard AFB: Combat Capability Demonstration

-U.S. Air Force Staff Sgt.
-Seth Blackwood, 363rd Training Squadron Aircraft Armament instructor, prepares GBU-38 for loading onto the B-52 during a Combat Capability Demonstration April 16, 2024, at Sheppard Air Force Base, Texas.
+U.S. Air Force Euro Nato Joint Jet Pilot Training student pilot completes the pilot acceptance inspection during a Combat Capability Demonstration April 16, 2024, at Sheppard Air Force Base, Texas.
 Instructors from the weapons and ammo schools engaged in a friendly competition to see which team safely assembled and loaded weapons on an F-15, F-16 or A-10 fastest, in a demonstration designed to show Airmen in Training the mission generation process for both Ammo and Weapons.
 (U.S. Air Force photo by Rachel Ross)

 |Date Taken: